mlcommons/medperf/docs/getting_started/model_owner_demo.md

 ## Overview

 In this guide, you will learn how a Model Owner can use MedPerf to take part in a benchmark.
 It's highly recommend that you to follow [this](../mlcubes/mlcube_models.md) or [this](../mlcubes/gandlf_mlcube.md) tutorial first to implement your own model MLCube and use it throughout this tutorial.
-However, this guide provide an already implemented MLCube if you want to directly proceed to learn how to interact with MedPerf.
+However, this guide provides an already implemented MLCube if you want to directly proceed to learn how to interact with MedPerf.

 The main tasks of this guide are: